OneiricArts/CustomizeNewTab/README.md

 ... these will totally get done.

 ### Bugs
+* For NBA, the time sometimes reads something like Final 2:30.
+It should just read Final in those situations.
-~~Currently Downloading / Resetting All games just appends to current list.
+* ~~Currently Downloading / Resetting All games just appends to current list.
 A refresh fixes this problem (for me and dev work it is adequite for now).~~

 ### NFL API Response Example